develop-me/bootcamp--week-03--programming-fundamentals/exercises/01/01-types/README.md

     console.log(sum); // 170
     ```

-For the next challenges, remember to use `console.log()` to see your answer:
+For the next exercises, remember to use `console.log()` to see your answer:

 1) Work out what 1 quadrillion (a one with 15 zeroes after it) divided by 17, minus 8 is (it should start `588` and end in `56.7`)